 Naturally, this will require more effort on your part than you may have thought, especially if you are only now beginning to realize that you can’t just leave kids to grow up on their own.
 In a vacuum, there are all sorts of dangers and risks for teens.
 Without firm and loving guidance and a moral compass, teens will likely find themselves on the wrong side of decision-making at a critical time.

-How to Promote an Alcohol-Free Summer
+How to Promote a Drug and Alcohol-Free Summer for Your Teen

 While this may be easy to recommend, how do you implement a strategy to be involved in your teens’ lives?
 You could try the following: